 - Repository Safety - Only allow container images pulled from approved registries and (optionally) matching a list of approved repository image paths.

 - Block Container Privilege Mode - Prevent containers from running in privilege mode

 - Annotation Safety/Label Safety - Require all resources to include specified annotations or labels

 Rich and Varied Policy Authoring Experience

 The future of security is policy-as-code.
 But not every security team is made up of coders.
-That’s why Styra provides both point-and-click user interface as well as rich code editor.
+That’s why Styra provides both a point-and-click user interface as well as a rich code editor.